sorousheta/Dockerized-Prometheus-Stack/README.md

    WantedBy=multi-user.target
    ```

-4. Enable and start the service:
+5. **Enable and Start the Service**:
    ```bash
    sudo systemctl daemon-reload
    sudo systemctl enable node_exporter.service sudo systemctl start node_exporter.service
    ```

-5. Verify the service:
+6. **Verify the Service**:
+   Check the status of the Node Exporter:
    ```bash
    sudo systemctl status node_exporter.service
    ```

+   The Node Exporter will now be running and accessible on port `9100`.

 ---

 ## Best Practices

 1. **Secure Grafana**:
-   - Change the default admin password.
+   - Change the default Grafana admin password after the first login.
    - Use strong passwords or enable SSO.

 2. **Restrict Network Access**:
-   - Use a reverse proxy (e.g., NGINX) to secure services.
+   - Use a reverse proxy (e.g., NGINX) to secure access to services.
    - Restrict access to ports using firewall rules.

 3. **Backup Data**:
-   - Regularly back up `grafana-data/` and `prom-data/`.
+   - Regularly back up the `grafana-data/` and `prom-data/` directories.

 4. **Monitor Logs**:
-   - Use `docker-compose logs -f` for troubleshooting.
+   - Use `docker-compose logs -f` to monitor logs for troubleshooting.

 5. **Update Images**:
    - Periodically update Docker images: